Katya Henry Flaunts Curvy Booty In Sexy New Instagram Selfie

 The new post is proving to be popular, and Katya’s many followers have liked it over 70,400 times in the first half-hour since it went live.

-In addition, the model’s fans took to the comments section to share their reactions.
-In fact, there are already 1,400 messages for Katya.
+In addition, the model’s fans took to the comments section to share their reactions, as 1,400 messages have been posted so far.

 “So many tones of blue… magical,” gushed a social media user.